Skip to main content

 If you suddenly lower the dose or stop giving phenobarbital, your pet can have seizures again, especially if they’ve been taking the medication for a long time.
 Talk to your vet before you lower the dose or stop giving phenobarbital to your pet to make sure it’s safe.
 The vet might slowly lower the dose over time to see how your pet reacts to the change.
 Be aware of when you need to get refills so your pet doesn’t run out of medication.

-What are the side effects of Phenobarbital for pets?
+Side effects of Phenobarbital for pets

 The following side effects might get better over time as your pet gets used to the medication.
 Let your veterinarian know immediately if your pet continues to experience these symptoms or if they worsen over time.